Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 If direct mapping fails, use regular expressions (regex) to transform the data.
 For example: [a-zA-Z0-9]+ For personal accounts, mapping accuracy may be impacted due to variations in email domains and individual email visibility settings.

 The GitHub Cloud Knowledge Copilot connector supports search permissions visible to **Everyone** with access to this data source.
 For Everyone, indexed data appears in the search results for all users.
-For identity transformation, refer to the [Map your non-Azure AD Identities | Microsoft Learn](map-non-aad.md).
+For identity transformation, refer to the [Map your non-Azure AD Identities](map-non-aad.md).

-For more information about identity transformation, see [Map your non-Azure AD Identities | Microsoft Learn](map-non-aad.md).
+For more information about identity transformation, see [Map your non-Azure AD Identities](map-non-aad.md).

 ### Content